-Version 1.2
+Version 1.3

-Version 1.2: This version draws from numerous discussions, workshops and planning sessions over the past decade, along with an extensive review of the published literature and the approaches adopted by colleagues in other large landscape programs.
-While a complete document, and ready for use providing additional guidance to work underway, it will be subject to extensive review by collaborating groups and scientific peers during the remainder of 2014 and the first half of 2015.
+Version 1.3: This version draws from numerous discussions, workshops and planning sessions over the past decade, along with an extensive review of the published literature and the approaches adopted by colleagues in other large landscape programs.
+While a complete document, and ready for use providing additional guidance to work underway, it will be subject to extensive review by collaborating groups and scientific peers during 2021.
 We expect Version 2.0 to be a substantially improved document.